Senate panel passes bill to lift U.S. oil export ban, future uncertain

 “The bill is dead,” because of the addition of the Toomey amendment that the White House likely opposes, said Senator Jon Tester, a Democrat of Montana.

-Tester said relaxing the trade restriction could offer Montana, another big oil producing state, some benefits, but legislation to do so would have to be done in a way that does not put jobs at oil refineries and in shipbuilding in danger.

-The White House has said it opposes legislation to lift the ban at this time.
-In addition, it has threatened to veto any bill preventing the president from providing sanctions relief to Iran until $40 billion dollars in restitution has been paid to American victims of Iranian-backed terrorism.
+The White House has said it does not support the Senate’s efforts to lift the ban.
+In addition, the White House said earlier this week it would veto any bill that would prevent the president from providing sanctions relief to Iran until $40 billion dollars in restitution has been paid to American victims of Iranian-backed terrorism.

-Oil producers and other supporters of lifting the ban, which Congress passed in 1975 when fears about fuel shortages were high, say the restriction will choke the drilling boom as a domestic oil glut grows.
-Opponents say lifting the ban could harm the environment and hit jobs related to oil refining and shipping.

-Several Democrats on the banking committee disputed the notion that the bill could help allies in Eastern Europe diversify their oil sources away from Russia.
-The bill would not assure oil would be sold to U.S. allies, as crude in global markets is generally sold to the highest bidder, they said.
+Toomey said that relaxing the trade restriction could offer his state, which also produces oil, some benefits, but that it would have to be done in a way that does not put jobs at oil refineries and in shipbuilding in danger.

 A similar bill to lift the ban passed earlier in the year in the Senate Energy Committee.
-No Democrats voted for this bill, sponsored by Senator Lisa Murkowski, a Republican from oil-producing Alaska.
+This bill too was only supported by one Democrat, Senator Lisa Murkowski of oil-producing Alaska, the head of the panel.
 Backers of the bill need six Democrats to pass the bill if all 54 Republicans vote for it.